myTerminal/story-slicer/README.md

 ## How to Use

-A simple way to use *story-slicer* is to run it in a command-line terminal passing in the path of the video file to be sliced and the output directory path.
+A simple way to use *story-slicer* is to run it in a command-line terminal passing in the path of the video file to be sliced.

+    story-slicer ~/Videos/input.mp4

+The above command would create slices of the video and place them within the current directory.
+You can optionally also specify the output directory where you expect the slices to be placed.

     story-slicer ~/Videos/input.mp4 ~/Downloads